PUBLIC HEALTH AND DEVELOPMENT IN SOUTH AFRICA

-The course will deal with the apartheid past and the transition to democracy, party politics at present, the politics of race, and the political economy of South Africa.
-Then, it will concentrate on four important policy issues – HIV/AIDS, gender equality, poverty, and social welfare.
+This course provides students with a framework for analysing South African politics.
+It covers the apartheid past and the transition to democracy, party politics at present, and the politics of race before concentrating on three important policy issues: political economy, gender equality, and HIV/AIDS.
 The course concludes with the question: Can South Africa consolidate its democracy?

 Course Instructor: Amanda Gouws

 South African Culture, Language, and Identity (1 credit)

 This seminar will introduce the diverse cultures and languages that exist in the Stellenbosch region and throughout South Africa.
 Students will be learn how the attitudes, ideas and values of individuals and groups in South Africa are represented in their history, art, literature, languages, religion, food, cultural practices and customs, and other creative activities, which will provide them with a contextual basis for understanding other coursework, as well as relationships with South Africans at the university and in communities.